angelicadvocate/KindleDash/README.md

 1. **Enable USBNet on your Kindle** and connect it to a computer.
 2. **Enable wireless SSH access** to the device.
-3. Determine the root password for your device.
-This may vary by model/serial number; refer to guides or root password generators.
+3. Determine the root password for your device and SSH into the device.
+   (This may vary by model/serial number; refer to guides or root password generators.)
 4. Create a script to fetch and display the dashboard image:
 ```bash
 nano /mnt/us/screenfetch.sh